 1. Determine Your Healthy Weight and Get There

-Studies have found that 90 percent of all people newly diagnosed type 2 diabetes are overweight.
+Studies have found that 90 percent of all people newly diagnosed type 2

 - Follow the American Diabetes Association’s dietary recommendations.
 They are:

 - Eat a total of five servings of fruits and vegetables every day.